Why Housing Policy Matters More Than Fed Rate Cuts Right Now

 Political stability

+When housing is at risk, policy responds not to punish prices, but to protect the system.
 Other countries have already shown what happens when governments stimulate demand without fixing supply.
 Prices don’t fall immediately.
 They rise gradually and persistently.

 This doesn’t mean housing becomes affordable.
 It means housing becomes protected.